tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

   - Better reporting of Carto parse errors to UI
   - Faster exports by detecting solid tiles and avoiding duplicate encoding and storage
   - Faster refresh after saving (Mapnik)
-  - Fully 64 bit build on OS X (duel 64/32bit support dropped)
+  - Fully 64-bit build on Mac OS X (dual 64/32-bit support dropped)
   - Better support for GDAL rasters - larger rasters can be loaded now without hitting "bad:alloc"
   - Supports zooming up to z22 (fixed by new Mapnik clipping and ModestMaps respecting project settings)
   - Now supports epsg projection syntax so that "+init=epsg:4326" can be used as shorthand for "+proj=longlat +ellps=WGS84 +datum=WGS84 +no_defs" (proj epsg lookup tables now packaged)